Visitor Center: 1575 California Street, Denver, CO 80202

-Visitor Center: 1575 California Street, Denver, CO 80202

->

-> Carved from towering red-rock monuments, the 9,000-seat Red Rocks Amphitheatre is one of the world’s most renowned concert venues.
+Carved from towering red-rock monuments, the 9,000-seat Red Rocks Amphitheatre is one of the world’s most renowned concert venues.
 A concert here is on the “bucket list” of every true music fan.
 The Visitor Center has a museum and performers hall of fame, and the surrounding park has hiking trails that weave around the colorful rocks.

->

-> If you come looking for outdoor recreation, you won’t be disappointed.
+If you come looking for outdoor recreation, you won’t be disappointed.
 The city offers more than 850 miles of paved off-road trails that connect to hundreds of miles of dirt trails and mountain-bike adventures.
 Indoor and outdoor adventure parks showcase extreme sports — from the Downtown Denver Skatepark to Ruby Hill Mountain Bike Park.
 The nearby Rocky Mountains boast hiking excursions, ski slopes and wildlife.
 Rocky Mountain National Park, one of the top outdoor destinations in the world, is just a 90-minute drive from downtown.
-Additionally, there are more than 850 miles of bike and walking paths that connect to hundreds of miles of dirt trails and mountain-bike adventures.